-The Central Valley Project (CVP) and State Water Project (SWP) are complex water systems that provide water supply, flood protection, and hydroelectric power to California.
+The SWP are complex water systems that provide water supply, flood protection, and hydroelectric power to California.
 The CVP is operated by the federal government while the SWP is operated by the state of California.
-Central to both systems is water exported from the Sacramento San Joaquin Delta to water suppliers across California.
+Central to both systems is water exported from the Sacramento-San Joaquin Delta to water suppliers across California.
 Water exported from the Delta is used for more than 27 million people and for irrigation of about 3 million acres of farmland.
 Overall, water exports from the Delta account for about 8 percent of the water used in the entire state (Delta Stewardship Council.
 2013.
-The Delta Plan. deltacouncil.ca.gov/delta-plan-0).
+The Delta Plan. deltacouncil. ca.gov/delta-plan-0).

 In California, the peak of precipitation occurs near the New Year.
-In order to make it easier to compare water availability between years, California uses "water years" which run from October 1 to September 30.
-The California Department of Water Resources uses an index to determine if each water year fits into the category of Wet Year, Above Normal, Below Normal, Dry Year, and Critically Dry Year.
+In order to make it easier to compare water availability between years, California uses "water years," which run from October 1 to September 30.
+The California Department of Water Resources uses an index to determine if each water year fits into the category of Wet Year, Above Normal, Below Normal, Dry Year, or Critically Dry Year.
 For the Sacramento Valley, the index uses a formula that accounts for the amount of runoff as well as how wet the previous year was.

 Metric Total water exported by the State Water Project and the Central Valley Project, during each critically dry year, through the Harvey O. Banks and C.W.
 Bill Jones Pumping Plants in the southern Delta.
 This will be evaluated following critically dry years.
 Total water exported each wet year by the State Water Project and the Central Valley Project, through the Harvey O. Banks and C.W.
 Bill Jones Pumping Plants in the southern Delta.
 This will be evaluated following wet years.
-Fifteen-year average total water exported annually (for all water year types) by the State Water Project and the Central Valley Project, and the Central Valley Project, through the Central Valley Project, through the Harvey O. Banks and C.W.
+Fifteen-year average total water exported annually (for all water year types) by the State Water Project and the Central Valley Project, through the Harvey O. Banks and C.W.
 Bill Jones Pumping Plants in the southern Delta.
 This will be evaluated following wet years.
-Fifteen-year average total water exported annually (for all water year types) by the State Water Project and the Central Valley Project, through the Harvey O. Banks and C.W.
-Bill Jones Pumping Plants in the southern Delta.
-This will be evaluated at least every five years.
 Baseline Median total water exported during critically dry years by the State Water Project and the Central Valley Project, through the Harvey O. Banks and C.W.
 Bill Jones Pumping Plants in the southern Delta, for the years 1975-2014.
 Median total water exported during wet years by the State Water Project and the Central Valley Project, through the Harvey O. Banks and C.W.
 Bill Jones Pumping Plants in the southern Delta, for the years 1975-2014.
-Average total water exported annually (for all water year types) by the State Water Project and the Central Valley Project, through the Harvey O. Banks and C.W.
-Bill Jones Pumping Plants in the southern Delta, for the years 2000- 2014.
+Average total water exported annually (for all water year types) by the State Water Project and the Central valley Project, through the Harvey O. Banks and C.W.
+Bill Jones Pumping Plants in the southern Delta, for the years 1975-2014.
 Target A statistically significant decrease in annual total exports during critically dry years as compared to historical deliveries for critically dry years in 1975-2014.
 This target is to be achieved by 2030.
 A statistically significant increase in total exports during wet years compared to historical deliveries for wet years in 1975-2014.
 This target is to be achieved by 2030.
 Fifteen-year average total exports during all year types decreases by 5 percent or more from the average historical deliveries for the years 2000-2014 (5.1 million acre-feet (MAF).
 This target is to be achieved by 2030.